FIT2082/28891422_RESEARCH_NOTEBOOK/week10.md

 ## Updates

 This week we were able to reach our objective we set at the start of the semester.
-We we were able to model our data and cross validate it
+We were able to model our data and cross validate it

 ## Modelling

-For modelling we we used 3 machine learning algorithms
+For modelling we used 3 machine learning algorithms

 * Random Forest